 Finding Dory Party Decorations

-Most of the time was spent outside, so I kept the interior decorations very simple, with a Finding Dory tablecloth on the table.
+Most of the time was spent outside, so I kept the interior decorations very simple, with a Finding Dory tablecloth (similar version here) on the table.
 For the center of the table, I filled a vase with shells and yellow flowers and had the Finding Dory cake on a cake stand.
 I found bags of seashells at The Dollar Store, so they were a very affordable decoration!.

 Finding Dory hanging decorations added additional character fun in the room.